Subscribe to stay updated

 Case Study #3: Pandora

-Pandora is a popular international Danish jewelry manufacturer and retailer.
+Pandora is a popular international Danish jewelry and watch manufacturer and retailer.
 The aim of the company’s Christmas influencer marketing campaign was to spread awareness of their new Christmas jewelry line.

 With the help of 10 popular lifestyle bloggers, the company was able to generate awareness for the new product line.
 Over 1,500,000 impressions were achieved with a 4% engagement rate.